 Pro-Tip from Our Testing: On Samsung phones, you may experience persistent rubber-banding unless you disable “Find My Mobile” in Samsung’s settings, as it can periodically request the real GPS location.
 This kind of device-specific detail is what makes joystick use tricky.

 Cooldown time is the mandatory wait after an action before you can perform another action in a new, distant location.
+If you’re unsure how cooldown timers work after teleporting, check our complete Pokémon GO cooldown guide for safe travel timing recommendations.
 The duration depends on the distance traveled.
 Always wait for the cooldown to expire after you teleport and before you interact with anything.

 | Distance Traveled | Minimum Cooldown Time |